Call of Duty: Ghosts: Campaign

+In 2015, during the Federation's initial expansion in South America, General Diego Almagro ordered all American-born citizens in Federation territory to be imprisoned or executed.
+Rorke convinced the U.S. government to send the Ghosts to assassinate Almagro in Caracas.
+They succeeded, but Elias was forced to abandon Rorke to save himself and his squad.
+The Federation captured Rorke and brainwashed him with torture and hallucinogens into becoming a Federation commander.

-The Ghosts assault Rorke's base and capture him, but Federation forces destroy their plane and rescue him.
-The team lands in the Yucatán Peninsula, where they witness the launch of a mysterious Federation missile.
-The Ghosts infiltrate a Federation base and discover plans to create a new superweapon.
-Constructing a counterattack, the Ghosts make significant gains against the Federation by destroying their Atlas oil platform in Antarctica and sinking a destroyer guarding a Federation factory in the port of Rio de Janeiro.
-The team then breaks into the factory and discovers that the Federation reverse-engineered ODIN into their own orbital bombardment system named LOKI.
+In the present, the Ghosts infiltrate Caracas to interrogate Rorke's location from Victor Ramos, the head of the Federation's R&D. They attack and capture Rorke from his base in the Gulf of Mexico, but Federation forces rescue him after destroying their plane.
+Landing in the Yucatán Peninsula, the team witnesses a Federation missile launch.
+To determine its trajectory, they infiltrate a Federation base in the Andes and learn of plans for a new superweapon.
+Constructing a counterattack, the Ghosts destroy the Atlas oil platform in the Drake Passage and sink a destroyer guarding a factory in Rio de Janeiro.
+The team then breaks into the factory, finding that the Federation has reverse-engineered ODIN into LOKI, their own orbital bombardment system.

-After destroying the factory, the Ghosts regroup at a safe house in Las Vegas, but are captured by Rorke, who executes Elias.
-In a last-ditch effort, the U.S. Navy pools all its remaining forces, including its last aircraft carrier USS Liberator, in a synchronized all-out assault.
-Hesh and Logan launch a missile to destroy the Federation space center in the Atacama Desert, while forces in U.S. Space Force take over the Federation space station.
-They seize control of LOKI and decimate the Federation forces by turning their weapons on them.
+After destroying the factory, the Ghosts regroup at a safe house in Las Vegas but are captured by Rorke, who executes Elias before they escape Federation forces.
+In a last-ditch effort, the U.S. military pools all its remaining forces on an all-out assault against the LOKI space station.
+Hesh and Logan launch a missile at the Federation space center in the Atacama Desert, and the U.S. Space Force takes over the Federation space station, seizing LOKI and destroying the Federation military by turning their weapons on them.
 Hesh and Logan then disobey Merrick's orders and pursue Rorke to avenge their father.
-Despite being shot by Logan and left to drown, Rorke survives and captures Logan, wanting to brainwash him into becoming a Federation agent.
+Rorke survives an attack by Logan and after surfacing from the waters below, captures Logan, aiming to brainwash him into becoming a Federation agent.

 In a post-credits scene, Logan is seen inside a caged pit in the jungle, presumably going through the same torture methods as Rorke.

 Extinction

-Setting and characters

-The Extinction story takes place in an alternate reality following the events of the first mission of the Ghosts campaign, where the ODIN strike unearths ancient creatures known as Cryptids upon mankind.
-The player takes on the role of an elite unnamed soldier, whose appearance is carried from the player's multiplayer character.
-The story revolves mainly around two central characters: Doctor Samantha Cross (Ali Hillis), a researcher of the Nightfall Program who was studying Cryptid origins; and Captain David Archer (Dave B. Mitchell), leader of the Nightfall Program.